 The castle and its beautiful gardens are an extremely popular destination for tourists, as visitors can pay a small entry fee to take a peaceful stroll around the large historic estate.

-History of Johnstown Castle
+History of Johnstown Castle.

-The estate itself dates back to the 11th century, when the Esmondes; a family from Lincolnshire, England, settled in the area.
+The estate itself dates back to the 12th century, when the Esmondes; a family from Lincolnshire, England, settled in the area.
 The family arrived in County Wexford after the Norman invasion of Ireland in 1169.

-By pledging his allegiance to King Henry II, he could return to Ireland and reclaim his kingdom, which had been taken from him by his arch enemy, the High King of Ireland, Ruaidri Ua Conchobair.
+By pledging his allegiance to King Henry II, he hoped that he could return to Ireland and reclaim his kingdom, which had been taken from him by his arch enemy, the High King of Ireland, Ruaidri Ua Conchobair.

 These sturdy stone towers provided protection against would-be attackers and land raiders.
 Pictured below is one of the towers that can be seen inside the grounds of Johnstown Castle.

 During the mid-1600s, Oliver Cromwell invaded Ireland.
-During his conquest of the country, he sacked towns such as Wexford and Drogheda and confiscated large amounts of land.
+During his conquest of the country, he sacked Wexford and Drogheda and confiscated large amounts of land.

 According to the book A topographical dictionary of Ireland, by Samuel Lewis, Oliver Cromwell spent a night on the estate in 1649, prior to his attack on Wexford Town.
 In his book, Lewis describes how Cromwell used the expansive land around Johnstown Castle to prepare and review his troops.

-It was John and his son, Hamilton Knox Grogan, that built the castle, the lake and the expansive gardens that people can visit today, with Kilkenny architect Daniel Robertson designing the castle and parts of the surrounding land.
+It was John and his son, Hamilton Knox Grogan, who built the castle, the lake and the expansive gardens that people can visit today, with Kilkenny architect Daniel Robertson designing the castle and parts of the surrounding land.

-During World War One (1914-1918), German U-boats (underground boats) were active off the coast of County Wexford.
-In response, the British Royal Naval Air Service stationed a number of Zeppelin air ships at Johnstown Castle.
+During World War One (1914-1918), German U-boats (underwater boats) were active off the coast of County Wexford.
+In response, the British Royal Naval Air Service stationed a number of Zeppelin airships at Johnstown Castle.

 A few years later, the Department of Agriculture took charge of Johnstown Castle and its gardens, before setting up an agricultural institute inside its grounds.

 Today, the site boasts an agricultural museum, which can be visited, provided you pay an extra charge.
-If you’re not particularly interested in visiting an agricultural museum, you can choose to take a walk around the castle’s large gardens, which contain beautiful flowers, trees, lakes, statues and historical structures.
+If you’re not particularly interested in visiting an agricultural museum, you can choose to take a walk around the castle’s large gardens, which contain beautiful flowers, trees, lakes, statues, and historical structures.

-Directions to Johnstown Castle
+Directions to Johnstown Castle.

-After you’ve made the turn, continue with the road you’re on until you come to a main road that requires you to give way to oncoming traffic.
+After you’ve made the turn, continue until you come to a main road that requires you to give way to oncoming traffic.
 Follow the sign and take a right, continuing on towards Murrintown until you see the gateway for Johnstown Castle on your left.